 There aren’t enough novels that deal with abortion.
 Just like movies and television, novels tend to

 skirt around the issue, or else misrepresent it.
-That needs to change, especially now, when the Supreme Court appears poised to roll back Roe v.
-Wade: the SCOTUS case that established Americans’ right to abortion.
+That needs to change, especially now, as the Supreme Court has just rolled back — the SCOTUS case that established Americans’ right to abortion — in a Roe v.
+Wade 6-3 decision.
 If you’re looking for novels that deal with abortion, you can’t go wrong with one of the 16 books below, each of which depicts safe, legal options for people looking to end their pregnancies — or the terrible consequences of criminalizing the procedure.

 Not everyone who gets pregnant is a woman, and not all women can become pregnant, but abortion is overwhelmingly framed as an issue for women and women only.
 Novels that deal with abortion are rare, but one in three AFAB people will have an abortion in their lifetime; fiction presents abortion as a devastating experience, but 95% of those who choose to terminate are confident in their decisions and have no regrets; often, media depict abortion as a dangerous procedure, but "[t]he real risk of death from an abortion is statistically zero."